igorakkerman/flutter-template/README.md

 # Futter Template

-Template for new Flutter projects that works out of the box in latest Android Studio (Beta channel), including IDE support for native Android code and using the latest Gradle release.
+Template for new Flutter projects that works out of the box in latest Android Studio (Canary channel), including IDE support for native Android code and using the latest Gradle release.

 The goal is to start a new project as quickly and frictionless as possible.